ethereum/glados/DOCKER_GUIDE.md

 - `GLADOS_POSTGRES_PASSWORD` to the password for accessing the DB.

+- `GLADOS_PROVIDER_URL` to the execution API provider URL.

 Then, from the root of this repo, run:

 `docker compose up -d`

 If successful, you should be able to navigate to `127.0.0.1:3001/` and see the Glados web dashboard populating with data.

 ### Updating